Evan Phillips: Los Angeles Dodgers

 On August 16, 2021, the Los Angeles Dodgers claimed Phillips off of waivers.
 He made his debut for the Dodgers three days later, pitching 2 1/3 innings in relief against the New York Mets and getting his first win as a Dodger.
 He pitched in a total of seven games for the Dodgers in 2021, allowing four earned runs in 10 1/3 innings.
 He also pitched three scoreless innings over two games in the 2021 NLCS against the Atlanta Braves, allowing only one hit and two walks while striking out six.

 In 2022, Phillips pitched in a team-high 64 games and had a 7–3 record and 1.14 ERA with 77 strikeouts during the season and pitched 3 1/3 scoreless innings in the 2022 NLDS.
 He became the Dodgers closer in 2023 and recorded 24 saves in 61 1/3 innings over 62 games while posting a 2.05 ERA with 66 strikeouts.
 Phillips also pitched 2 1/3 scoreless innings in the 2023 NLDS.

 Phillips and the Dodgers agreed to a $4 million salary for 2024 in salary arbitration.
 In 2024, Phillips pitched in 61 games and had a 5–1 record and 3.43 ERA with 63 strikeouts and 18 saves.
 In the postseason, Phillips pitched 6 2/3 scoreless innings with six strikeouts across the NLDS and NLCS but suffered an arm injury in the final game of the NLCS, causing him to be left off the 2024 World Series roster.
 Recovery from the injury also caused him to miss the start of the 2025 season.
 Phillips made seven scoreless appearances for Los Angeles in 2025, recording six strikeouts and one save across 5 2/3 innings.
-On May 30, it was announced that he would miss the remainder of the season due to Tommy John surgery.
+On May 30, 2025, it was announced that he would miss the remainder of the season due to Tommy John surgery.
+On November 21, the Dodgers did not tender Phillips a contract for 2026, making him a free agent.

+On February 11, 2026, Phillips re-signed with the Dodgers on a one-year, $6.5 million contract.
+He began the season on the 60-day injured list and was activated on July 6.

 Personal life

-Phillips’ father, Joe played baseball at Anne Arundel Community College.
+Phillips' father, Joe played baseball at Anne Arundel Community College.
 In April 2023, Phillips and his wife Elizabeth had their first child, a son.